 - Help Center

-Edit before you write: How to make any essential communication shorter, clearer, and more engaging
+How to make internal communications shorter, clearer and engaging

-Nearly 50% of leaders say the toughest step in sharing essential communications and keeping their organization aligned is learning to write in a concise, engaging way that people will actually read.
+Nearly 50% of leaders say the toughest step in sharing internal workplace communications and keeping their organization aligned is learning to write in a concise, engaging way that people will actually read.

 - Why it matters: More than 70% of employees say they’d prefer leaders to send vital internal updates by email, so learning to optimize the way you use that channel can mean the difference between an informed and aligned workforce and one that frays.